michellebakels/dev-health-os/src/content/docs/os/section3/prioritizing-your-health.md

 ---
-title: Prioritizing our Health, Glass vs. Rubber
+title: Prioritizing Your Health, Glass vs. Rubber
 description: Examine our lives in terms of glass and rubber balls
 ---